 - (1) This property is managed by a third party. - (2) Our direct and indirect interests in some of the properties held as joint venture interests are subject to preferences on distributions in favor of other partners or us. - (3) The date listed is the expiration date of the last renewal option available to the operating entity under the ground lease.
 In a majority of the ground leases, we have a right of first refusal or the right to purchase the lessor's interest.
 Unless otherwise indicated, each ground lease listed in this column covers at least 50% of its respective property. - (4) Joint venture properties accounted for under the equity method. - (5) Regional Malls-Executed leases for all company-owned GLA in mall stores, excluding majors.
 Premium Outlet Centers-Executed leases for all company-owned GLA (or total center GLA).
-Community/Lifestyle Centers - Executed leases for all company-owned GLA including majors and mall stores. - (6) Indicates anchor or major that is currently under development. - (7) Indicates ground lease covers less than 50% of the acreage of this property. - (8) Indicates vacant anchor space(s). - (9) The lease at the Mall at Chestnut Hill includes the entire premises including land and building. - (10) Indicates ground lease covers outparcel only. - (11) Indicates vacant anchor owned by another company, but we still collect rent and/or fees under an agreement. - (12) We receive substantially all the economic benefit of the property due to a preference or advance. - (13) Outside partner receives substantially all of the economic benefit due to a partner preference. - (14) We own a mortgage note that encumbers Pheasant Lane Mall that entitles us to 100% of the economics of this property. - (15) Our indirect ownership interest is through an approximately 76% ownership interest in Kravco Simon Investments. - (16) Indicates anchor has announced its intent to close this location. - (17) Mall & Freestanding GLA includes office space as follows:
+Community/Lifestyle Centers Executed leases for all company-owned GLA including majors and mall stores. - (6) Indicates anchor or major that is currently under development. - (7) Indicates ground lease covers less than 50% of the acreage of this property. - (8) Indicates vacant anchor space(s). - (9) The lease at the Mall at Chestnut Hill includes the entire premises including land and building. - (10) Indicates ground lease covers outparcel only. - (11) Indicates vacant anchor owned by another company, but we still collect rent and/or fees under an agreement. - (12) We receive substantially all the economic benefit of the property due to a preference or advance. - (13) Outside partner receives substantially all of the economic benefit due to a partner preference. - (14) We own a mortgage note that encumbers Pheasant Lane Mall that entitles us to 100% of the economics of this property. - (15) Our indirect ownership interest is through an approximately 76% ownership interest in Kravco Simon Investments. - (16) Indicates anchor has announced its intent to close this location. - (17) Mall & Freestanding GLA includes office space as follows:

 Arsenal Mall-107,188 sq. ft.
-Northshore Mall-12,367 sq. ft.

 Century III Mall-30,032 sq. ft.
-Oak Court Mall-126,583 sq. ft.

 Coconut Point-1,325 sq. ft.
-Oxford Valley Mall-110,324 sq. ft.

 Clay Terrace-110,754 sq. ft.
-Plaza Carolina-28,436 sq. ft.

 The Domain-92,954 sq. ft.
-River Oaks Center-116,912 sq. ft.

 Copley Place-867,601 sq. ft.
-Rolling Oaks Mall-6,383 sq. ft.

 Fashion Centre at Pentagon City, The-169,089 sq. ft.
-Roosevelt Field-1,610 sq. ft.

 Firewheel Town Center-74,999 sq. ft.
-South Hills Village-4,361 sq. ft.

 Great Lakes Mall-2,051 sq. ft.
-Stanford Shopping Center-5,748 sq. ft.

 Greendale Mall-119,860 sq. ft.
-The Westchester-820 sq. ft.

 Gwinnett Place-32,603 sq. ft.
-White Oaks Mall-7,807 sq. ft.

 King of Prussia Mall-13,100 sq. ft.
-Del Amo Fashion Center-114,413 sq. ft.

 Knoxville Center-1,455 sq. ft.
-Meadowood Mall-6,013 sq. ft.

 Lehigh Valley Mall-11,754 sq. ft.
-Southdale Center-20,295 sq. ft.

 Menlo Park Mall-52,424 sq. ft.